Holiday sweets can be tough on teeth

 The winter holidays are known for sweet treats and tempting goodies, but that doesn't mean that you have to end up at the dentist with cavities in January.

-How do sweet foods and drinks cause cavities?
+How do sweet foods cause cavities?

 Snacking on sweets throughout the day or during an extended period of time is especially harmful, since damaging acids form in the mouth every time you eat a sugary snack.